refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 Line 8 makes the form visible.

 Line 9 passes the control of the application on to Nana.
 At this point, the program enters the event loop for waiting for and receiving a user action, such as mouse move, mouse click and keyboard press.
-The function nana::gui::exec blocks till form is destroyed, and the example demonstrate is that program exits when a user closes the window.
+The function nana::exec blocks till form is destroyed, and the example demonstrate is that program exits when a user closes the window.

 ![Figure 1.1 Hello Nana](HelloNana.jpg)